DAIC-tud/docs/content/en/docs/system/_index.md

 Use this only when using other storage makes your job or the whole computer slow.
 {{% /alert %}}

-### Quotas
+### Checking quota limits

-The different storage locations in (accessible by) DAIC have different quotas (or capacity) associated with them.
-It is imporant to be vigilant of your disk usage to ensure smooth computational workflows.
+The different storage areas accessible on DAIC have quotas (or usage limits).
+It’s important to regularly check your usage to avoid job failures and ensure smooth workflows.

 Helpful commands